A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Example: Using PEHRT for Predictive Modeling

-Below we illustrate how to use PEHRT to: (i) obtain pre-processed EHR data, (ii) develop embeddings using EHR data from multiple institutions for simple predictive modeling tasks, and (iii) perform an integrative predictive modeling task leveraging a joint embedding.
-We use data from the Mass General Brigham (MGB), the Veterans Health Administration (VA), Boston Children's Hospital (BCH), the University of Pittsburgh Medical Center (UPMC), and MIMIC-IV.
+Here we illustrate the two modules of PEHRT as well as its application in downstream integrative predictive modeling tasks.
+Specifically, we detail the data pre-processing for the MIMIC-IV dataset \citep{johnson2023mimic} that is utilized in the online tutorial (\url{https://celehs.github.io/PEHRT/}) and the training of joint embeddings using the MIMIC-IV data as well as data from the Mass General Brigham (MGB), the Veterans Health Administration (VA), Boston Children's Hospital (BCH), and the University of Pittsburgh Medical Center (UPMC).
 In our analysis, the MGB EHR data contains 2.5 million patients from 1998 to 2018.
-The VA Corporate Data Warehouse (CDW) aggregates data from 150 VA facilities into a single data warehouse, with records from 1999 to 2019 covering 12.6 million patients.
-The BCH contains 251K patients from 2009 to 2022 and the UPMC EHR data includes 95K patients from 2004 to 2022, focusing on individuals with at least one occurrence of ICD codes related to Alzheimer’s disease and dementia or multiple sclerosis.
-The MIMIC-IV dataset contains data on over 65K ICU admissions and over 200K emergency department admissions at Beth Israel Deaconess Medical Center in Boston, Massachusetts, spanning 2008 to 2019.
+The VA Corporate Data Warehouse (CDW) aggregates data from $150$ VA facilities into a single data warehouse, with records from 1999 to 2019 covering $12.6$ million patients.
+The BCH data contains $251$K patients from 2009 to 2022 and the UPMC EHR data includes $95$K patients from 2004 to 2022, focusing on individuals with at least one occurrence of ICD codes related to Alzheimer’s disease and dementia or multiple sclerosis.
+The MIMIC-IV dataset contains $65$K ICU admissions and over $200$K emergency department admissions at Beth Israel Deaconess Medical Center in Boston, Massachusetts, spanning 2008 to 2019.